Roade Parish Council

 After the open fields were enclosed in 1819 the landscape around Roade was transformed but the village itself did not change much until the railway arrived in the 1830s bringing more jobs, houses and pubs.

-The factory at the end of The Leys opened around 1910 and became Pianoforte Supplies Ltd after it was taken over by Cyril Cripps in 1923.
+The factory that used to be situated at the end of The Leys opened around 1910 and became Pianoforte Supplies Ltd after it was taken over by Cyril Cripps in 1923.
 The Cripps family and their businesses were to have a major impact on the village.
 The factory expanded until the workforce reached a peak of around 1,800 in the 1960s.
-The Cripps family became important benefactors and, although the factory has now closed, their business has prospered elsewhere and is still a major landowner in the village.
+The Cripps family became important benefactors and, although the factory is no longer there, their business has prospered elsewhere and is still a major landowner in the village.